emreodabas/kubectl-plugins/README.md

  <details>
  <summary><b>bulk get</b></summary>

- `bulk .. get` is automatically get resources name, you don't need to add for all command !!Warning!! `bulk .. get` create a temporary file in path for performance.
+ `bulk .. get` automatically get resources name, you don't need to add for all command !!Warning!! `bulk .. get` create a temporary file in path for performance.

  #### Usage